junegunn/hbase-jruby/README.md

 However, it doesn't respond to data manipulation methods (`put`, `delete` and `increment`), and methods for table administration.

-An `HBase::Table` object also responds to data retrieval methods described above, which is simply forwarded to a new `HBase::Scoped` object implicitly created.
+An `HBase::Table` object also responds to the data retrieval methods described above, but those calls are simply forwarded to a new `HBase::Scoped` object implicitly created.
 For example, `table.range(start, end)` is just a shorthand notation for `table.each.range(start, end)`.